 CSS3 brings additional flexibility to web developers when working with text.
-For example, with CSS3, it is now easy to apply shadows to your text, or handle word-wrapping and overflow of text.
+For example, with CSS3, it is now easy to apply shadows to your text or handle word-wrapping and overflow of text.
+With regard to shadows, this eliminates the need to create a separate image that contains the text and shadow, like you would when using popular image editing software.

 The text-shadow Property

-The property used to apply a shadow to your selected text is 'text-shadow'.
+The property used to apply a shadow to your selected text is text-shadow.
 The text-shadow property is supported in all major browsers, except Internet Explorer.

 text-shadow Syntax